Mastercard-Gateway/simplify-opencart-module/README.md

 Version v1.2.0 is compatible with OpenCart 2.3.0.2

+Version v1.2.1 Enhancements and compatible with OpenCart 2.3.0.2

 ## Installation
 1. Make a backup of your site before applying new mods etc.
 2. [Download and unzip the latest release](https://github.com/simplifycom/simplify-opencart-module/releases/latest)